 Glycemic Index: 32

-Coconut contains antioxidant selenium, which protects cells.
+Coconut contains the antioxidant selenium, which protects cells.
 In addition, coconut is a good source of carbs, proteins, and manganese, which is essential for bone health.

 Glycemic index: 45